Amund-Ring/ACIM-Workbook-Showcase/README.md

 **Features**

-- **Daily Workbook Lessons**: Users can access the full workbook lesson schedule and read lessons directly from the ACIM text.
+- **Daily Workbook Lessons**: Users can access the full workbook lesson schedule and read lessons directly from the ACIM Workbook text.
 - **Notifications and Reminders**: Custom reminders help users stay on track with their lessons throughout the day.
-- **Progress Tracking**: The app automatically marks lessons as completed and displays user progress over time.
+- **Favorite Lessons**: Users can mark lessons as favorites, allowing quick access to lessons they want to revisit.
 - **Audio Narration**: Crystal-clear audio narration of each lesson, available at the tap of a button.
 - **Font Customization**: Six different font options allow users to personalize their reading experience.
 - **User-Friendly Interface**: Simple and intuitive navigation using React Native components.